zyskarch/pytestarch/docs/features/module_import_checks.md

 ### RULE_SUBJECT
 * are_named("X"): applies to module named "X" (and also to its submodules)
 * are_submodules_of("Y"): applies to submodules of module named "Y", but not "Y" itself
-* have_name_containing("*Z*"): applies to modules with names containing Z. The syntax is the same as for the file exclusion mechanism.
+* have_name_matching(regex): applies to module with names that match the given regex.

 ### RULE_OBJECT
 same as RULE_SUBJECT, with an additional